noemeillon/String-Builder/README.md

 ### How to run the program

-I built this program using an online Java compiler so running it in the same envrionment is the easiest way to do.
+I built this program using an online Java compiler so running it in the same environment is the easiest way to do.

 ##### Online Compiler